 No products in the cart.

-Recently Faith invited two of our speakers, Karen Kimmey of Farella Braun & Martel LLP in San Francisco and Beranton Whisenant of Foley & Mansfield in Miami to write a chapter on Opening Statements for Faith Pincus’ upcoming Public Speaking for Attorneys book.
-Both Karen and Beranton have spoken at our programs for many years.
-Karen has spoken at our Superior Court Boot Camp every year since 2011.
-Beranton has spoken at every litigation program we’ve held in South Florida for the past six years.
-What champs!
+Recently Faith invited one of our speakers, Karen Kimmey of Farella Braun & Martel LLP in San Francisco, to write a chapter on Opening Statements for Faith Pincus’ book,Being Heard: Presentation Skills for Attorneys .
+Karen has spoken at our programs for many years, including at our Superior Court Boot Camp almost every year since 2011.

-Karen and Beranton’s expertise and ability to teach is what led Faith to invite them to write this topic for her book.
-We’re reprinting it in portions on the blog, to give you a taste of what will be in the book!
+Karen’s expertise and ability to teach is what led Faith to invite her to write this topic for her book.
+We’re reprinting it in portions on the blog, to give you a taste of what is in the book!

-The following is Part I of a three part discussion about Opening Statements, written by Karen and Beranton:
+The following is Part I of a three part discussion about Opening Statements, written by Karen:

 The opening statement is the attorney’s first opportunity to tell the jury what the case is about and what the attorney expects the testimony and evidence will show.
 It is also counsel’s first real opportunity to establish his or her themes and build rapport with the jury.
 In order for an opening statement to be effective, it is critical that the attorney has carefully prepared, planned, developed, and practiced the opening statement.
 The attorney should discuss his or her theory of the case.
 The statement should include all of the uncontested facts as well as the client’s version of the disputed facts.
 It should be non-argumentative, logical, simple to comprehend, and believable.
 In short, the opening statement is storytelling.